nical/blog/content/posts/lyon-1-0.md

 # Notable API changes

-The rest of this post goes into some nitty gritty API details.
-It is probably not a particularly interesting read unless you are using some of `lyon`'s advanced features.
+The rest of this post goes into some some API details.
+It is probably not a particularly fun read unless you are using some of `lyon`'s advanced features.
 You have been warned.

-## The `PathBuilder` API now includes custom attributes.
+## The PathBuilder API now includes custom attributes.

 I did my best to avoid changing the whole API with this one, so it will hopefully not affect most users, unless they use or implement the `PathBuilder` trait manually.